bcgov/GDX-Analytics/maintenance/cloudwatch-event-parser/README.md

 This project contains source code and supporting files for a serverless application to fomat incoming json object and publish to a SNS topic.

-## Why
+## Overview

 AWS Config sends detailed information about the configuration changes and notifications to Amazon CloudWatch Events.
 Rules can be defined in CloudWatch to filter the events and send to downstreams such as SNS.
 However, the filtered events is not properly formatted, making it less readable when received by SNS subscribers.
 This application adds the json formatting function to the event processing pipeline.
+To further improve readability, for a selected few known event types, the app also sets a customized more specific subject and adds a summary paragragh at the beginning of the message body before the event.

 ## Components

 The project is built using [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
 It includes following files and folders

-- json_formatter - Code for the application's Lambda function.
+- AWSConfigMessageComposer - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.
 - samconfig.toml - sam deploy defaults